Max Goof: An Extremely Goofy Movie

-In the direct-to-video sequel to A Goofy Movie, An Extremely Goofy Movie in 2000, Max is a 19-year-old high school graduate and leaves for college with his best friends P.J. and Bobby Zimuruski.
-He hopes to start a new life for himself and partake in the College X-Games competition and eventually graduate at 23, in 2004.
+In the direct-to-video sequel to A Goofy Movie, An Extremely Goofy Movie in 2000, Max is a high school graduate and leaves for college with his best friends P.J. and Bobby Zimuruski.
+He hopes to start a new life for himself and partake in the College X-Games competition.
 Upon his arrival to the campus, he and his friends are met by the five-time X-Games champions, the Gamma Mu Mu fraternity.
-However, because the Gammas invited only Max and not P.J. and Bobby to join them, Max makes a bet against the Gammas' leader, Bradley Uppercrust III, to see who will be towel boy to the other should either win the X-Games.
+However, because the Gammas invited only Max and not P.J. and Bobby to join them, Max makes a bet against the Gammas' leader, Bradley Uppercrust, to see who will be towel boy to the other should either win the X-Games.

 Meanwhile, Goofy gets fired from his job (for an accident caused by his empty nest syndrome) and must go back to college to get a degree, as it is the only way for him to get a new job.
 He attends the same college as his son, much to Max's dismay as he had hoped to finally get away from his father's overbearing doting.
 Eventually, Max manages to distract his father by introducing him to Ms. Sylvia Marpole, the college's librarian, who takes a romantic interest in Goofy and vice versa while Max sneaks off to practice his skateboarding.
 When Goofy gets a date with Sylvia, he rushes off to tell Max only to interfere with Max's practice, resulting in the onlooking Bradley to misinterpret Goofy's clumsy antics on Max's skateboard for skill and offers Goofy membership to the Gammas.
 Max encourages his father to join, viewing it as another distraction to keep Goofy further away from his X-Games practices.